pirategen/pirategen/README.md

 ## Planned Improvements:

+- Move group to new position in stack
 - Improve batch processing interface
 - See layers outside of groups
 - Select / deselect all groups